 Bits Are Binary Values

 A bit refers to a binary value (0 or 1), or simply off or on.
 For example, a normal light switch is binary, but a dimmable light switch has multiple levels.

 For imagery, one bit is black and white (no shades of gray).
-Two-bit expands to four total levels (white, black, white-gray, and black-gray).
-Each additional bit doubles the number of levels from before.
+Two-bit expands to four total shades (white, black, white-gray, and black-gray).
+Each additional bit doubles the number of shades from before.
 Two more bits, for example, quadruples the number of color levels.
-Refer to the Bit Color Chart in Figure 1 to see how color levels exponentially increase with added bits.

 Additive Color vs Subtractive Color